Accepted (film)

 Accepted is a 2006 American comedy film directed by Steve Pink, marking his directorial debut.
 The screenplay was written by Adam Cooper, Bill Collage, and Mark Perez.
-The film stars Justin Long, Blake Lively, Anthony Heald and Lewis Black in lead roles.
+The film stars Justin Long, Blake Lively, Jonah Hill, Anthony Heald and Lewis Black in lead roles.

 The plot follows Bartleby Gaines (Long), a high school graduate who, after being rejected by every college he applies to, concocts a plan to create a fake university with his friends to convince his parents he's moving forward with his education.
 As more students, also rejected from other schools, mistakenly apply to the fictional South Harmon Institute of Technology (S.H.I.T.), Bartleby and his friends decide to run the school as if it were a real institution.

-It was released on August 18, 2006, and received mixed reviews from critics.
+The film was released by Universal Pictures on August 18, 2006, and received mixed reviews from critics while grossing $38.6 million against a $23 million budget.

 Plot

-Bartleby Gaines is a persuasive senior from William McKinley High School in Wickliffe, Ohio, who, among other pranks, creates fake IDs.
-His gifts do not extend to grades, however, and he receives rejection letters from all the colleges to which he applies, including those with high acceptance rates.
+Bartleby Gaines is a strongly persuasive high school senior in Wickliffe, Ohio.
+His gifts do not extend to his grades, however, and Bartleby receives rejection letters from all the colleges to which he applies, including those with high acceptance rates.

-To gain approval from his demanding father, Bartleby creates a fake college, the South Harmon Institute of Technology (S.H.I.T.).
-His best friend, Sherman Schrader III, who has been accepted into his father's prestigious alma mater, Harmon College, aids Bartleby and fellow rejectee Rory Thayer, an honor student who only applied to Yale University and was rejected due to legacy preferences; Darryl "Hands" Holloway, a star athlete who lost his athletic scholarship after an injury; and Glen, an outcast who has a low GPA and failed his SAT due to not signing his name.
-To make the "college" seem legitimate, Bartleby convinces Sherman to give it a functional website.
+To gain approval from his demanding father, Bartleby creates a fake college, the South Harmon Institute of Technology (S.H.I.T.), and is joined by Rory Thayer, who only applied to Yale University and was rejected due to legacy preferences; Darryl "Hands" Holloway, who lost his athletic scholarship after an injury; and Glen, an outcast who received a 0 on his SAT due to not signing his name.

-When his father insists on meeting the Dean, Bartleby hires Dr. Ben Lewis, Sherman's cynical uncle and a former philosophy professor at Harmon College now working as a shoe salesman, to play that role, and he leases an abandoned psychiatric hospital adjacent to Harmon College, which the group renovates to look like a legitimate college campus.
-Their plan backfires when the website, which automatically accepts any applicant, enrolls hundreds of other rejectees.
-Out of sympathy, Bartleby lets them believe the school is real and that they will finally be accepted despite objections from his friends.
-Bartleby visits Harmon to learn about the college experience and how to run a school which disenchants him with traditional college life, he decides to let the students create their own curriculum; this ranges from traditional topics of study like culinary arts and sculpting to more unusual courses such as meditation and psychokinesis, a subject one eccentric student wishes to study.
-To further improve the college, Bartleby later uses the students college tuition money to further renovate the campus.